blackJack1982/setups/git-server-http-ssh.md

 sudo usermod -s /usr/bin/git-shell git
 # remember to setup a good password
 sudo passwd git
+# add your admin account to the git group
+sudo usermod -a -G git YOURUSERADMIN
 ```

 Add a necessary folder for the git account in it's home directory.